jarioksa/twinspan/README.md

 - `iclass`: The final classification vector.
 This gives the ID numbers of the deepest level of classification, but function `cut` returns the classification vector at any level of division.
+Function `as.dendrogram` will turn this into a standard **R** dendrogam object that can be plotted and further manipulated.
 - `eig`: Eigenvalue of the division.
 This is 0 for divisions that were skipped because group size was too small.
 These can be accessed with function `eigenvals`.